REStud/data-editor/after.md

 - how to use it (for example, what software versions and packages are required)
 - how to access the data used (by default, it is included in the package, but a citation and a Data Availability Statement is still necessary)

 Imagine a trained computational scientist trying to reproduce your work and give as specific instructions as you can.
-Please see [several worked-out exmaples here]({{ site.baseurl }}/template-README/).
+Please see [several worked-out examples here]({{ site.baseurl }}/template-README/).

 The README can be in PDF, plain text, or Markdown format.